Optional Practical Training

 During the period of OPT authorization, you should be working or actively seeking employment.

 The top five rules to remember while on OPT are:

 - You may only work from the start date of your EAD card to the end date of your EAD card.

 - All employment must be related to your major field of study.

-- You must report all employment and address changes to the Office of International Programs within 10 days of any change using the employment information form and change of address form.
+- You must report all employment and address changes to the Center for Global Education and Fellowships within 10 days of any change using the employment information form and change of address form.

 - You are limited to 90 days of unemployment during your OPT.

-- The travel signature on page 2 of your I-20 is valid only 6 months while on OPT.
+- The travel signature on page 2 of your I-20 is valid only six months while on OPT.

 If you do not report your employment, USCIS will consider you unemployed, and once you reach 90 days of unemployment your status will be automatically terminated by USCIS.